 Interactive Google Map, Day Three, Camino Teresiano

-The elevation profile portrays what appears to be good climb, however, the elevation change is only about 100 meters for the day.
+The elevation profile portrays what appears to be a good climb, however, the elevation change is only about 100 meters for the day.
 You will not even notice anything, except for the little hump into the first town of Rivilla de Barajas at about 3.0 kilometers into the day.

 We cooked a substantial breakfast in the Casa Rural La Fonte (+34 636 03 79 55), before leaving Fontiveros at daybreak.
-My heart and my belly was happy and full as we set off.
+My heart and my belly were happy and full as we set off.